stanford-cs248/Cardinal3D/docs/pathtracer/bounding_volume_hierarchy.md

 # (Task 3) Bounding Volume Hierarchy

-In this task you will implement a bounding volume hierarchy (BHV) that accelerates ray-scene intersection.
+In this task you will implement a bounding volume hierarchy (BVH) that accelerates ray-scene intersection.
 Most of this work will be in `student/bvh.inl`.
 Note that this file has an unusual extension (`.inl` = inline) because it is an implementation file for a template class.
 This means `bvh.h` must `#include` it, so all code that includes `bvh.h` will also include `bvh.inl`.

 We are going to guide you toward implementing a BVH that is laid out in memory in a manner that speeds up the performance of ray tracing.
 This will be a little more complicated than a naive BVH tree implementation, but you'll thank us later when you see your render times. ;-)